Cyber Jawara 2023 Qual - Crypto

 Matryoshka (940 points, 3 solves)

-There is a web service that can encrypt multiple secrets into a JWT.
-The plaintext of the JWT payload has the following format:
+The web service encrypts multiple secrets into a JWT.
+The JWT payload has this format:

 [{"username":"user1","secret":"secret1"},{"username":"user2","secret":"secret2"},{"username":"user3","secret":"secret3"},{"username":"user4","secret":"secret4"}]